jiang-yi-siphty/iOS-App-Security-Assessment-Note/ios_app_security_assessment_procedure.md

 Follow this up by installing the latest versions of Git and Zsh, then adding Zsh to the list of shells:

 	$ brew update

-#### 0.2.4. git
-[Git](http://git-scm.com/) is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

-	$ brew install git
-	$ git version
-	git version 1.9.3 (Apple Git-50)
-Configure Git if you haven’t used it before.
-First, list the current settings with the git config -l --global command.
-Then set user.name and user.email if necessary:

-	$ git config -l --global
-	fatal: unable to read config file '/Users/.../.gitconfig': No such file or directory
-	$ git config --global user.name "Your Real Name"
-	$ git config --global user.email me@example.com
-	$ git config -l --global
-	user.name=Your Real Name
 	user.email=me@example.com

 #### 0.2.5. zsh